 Jude Treder-Wolff is a writer/performer, singer/songwriter and creative arts psychotherapist.
-She is host/creator of (mostly) TRUE THINGS, a live show featuring true stories - with a twist - told by people from all walks of life, ages and backgrounds at venues on Long Island and NYC.
-The show was the subject of a 2-page feature article in Newsday in November 204 and has been growing steadily ever since it began.
-She has been a featured storyteller in Talk Therapy at Q.E.D.
-A Place To Show and Tell in Astoria, The Prose Of Pie in Tarrytown, NY, The RISK! live show and podcast with her stories "The Help" on the BEHIND THE MASK episode, "be here now" on the TURNING POINTS episode, and "Winter storm" ON THE 2013 Christmas Day episode, and has gone up in The Moth storytelling slams.
-Her solo storytelling show Crazytown: my first psychopath was selected for the 2013 Midtown International Theater Festival and the 2012 Chicago and San Francisco Fringe Festivals.
-Crazytown has been performed at The Pit-The Peoples Improv, Actors Theatre Workshop and Broadway Comedy Club in NYC, at The Charles B. Wang Center at Stonybrook University, The Examined Life Conference at The Carver College of Medicine in Iowa City, IA, and The Coservatory NJ in Trenton, NJ.
+She is host/creator of (mostly) TRUE THINGS, a live show featuring true stories - with a twist - told by people from all walks of life, ages and backgrounds that has grown into a monthly cultural event at venues on Long Island and NYC and travels to communities around the country including a teen edition.
+She has been a featured storyteller on Mortified, Now You're Talking, The Armando Diaz Experience at The Magnet Theater, The Day I Should Have...at The Tank in NYC, RISK! live show and podcast, Talk Therapy, Take Two Storytelling, Prose Of Pie and many more.
+Her solo storytelling show Crazytown was selected for the 2013 Midtown International Theater Festival and the 2012 Chicago and San Francisco Fringe Festivals.
+Crazytown was performed at The Pit-The Peoples Improv, Actors Theatre Workshop and Broadway Comedy Club in NYC, at The Charles B. Wang Center at Stonybrook University, The Examined Life Conference at The Carver College of Medicine in Iowa City, IA, and The Coservatory NJ in Trenton, NJ.